St. Charles College (Maryland): History

 Construction started on the college building in 1831.
 The building would reach a size of 367 ft in length, with 15+1/2 ft ceilings using gas lighting and radiant heat.

 The first building of Saint Charles College (minor seminary) was completed in 1848, and the college opened on October 31 with two faculty: the president, Father Oliver Jenkins; a deacon, Edward Caton; and four students.

-Two wings were added in 1859 and blessed by Francis Patrick Kenrick, Archbishop of the Roman Catholic Archdiocese of Baltimore.
+Two wings were added in 1859 and blessed by Francis Patrick Kenrick, Archbishop of the Archdiocese of Baltimore.
 "Our Lady of the Angels Chapel" was started at this time, but completion was delayed by the Civil War until 1866.
 An imitation of the Sainte-Chapelle in Paris, the building was 110 ft long, 34 ft wide and 50 ft high.
 It was lavishly decorated mainly through the generosity of its first rector and president, Father Oliver Jenkins.

 Two additional wings were added to the building in 1878 for a 190-person enrollment.

 In 1898 a vastly enlarged Saint Charles College celebrated its 50th anniversary.
 The park-like grounds of St. Charles looked southeast towards the Frederick Road, later the eastern end of the historic National Road, the first federally sponsored interstate route begun in the early 1800s from Baltimore to Cumberland and on to the western states finally ending near the Mississippi River in Vandalia, Illinois, then the territorial capital of the Territory of Illinois.
 In later years the college would overlook Wilkens Avenue, which also runs southwestward out of the city near the intersection of Maiden Choice Lane.

 On March 16, 1911, disaster struck: the college was completely destroyed by a fire that began in the chapel cellar.
 None of the 200+ faculty and students were killed or injured.
 Sacred vessels and vestments, along with thousands of priceless manuscripts and books were lost.
 The burned-out shell was pulled down, and the salvageable building materials were transported to Catonsville, where the college was quickly rebuilt.
 All that remained were standing ruins of the 1906 Recreation Hall.